slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Consensus happens just in the beginning and in the end of something.
 -->

-> *'Great spirits have always found violent opposition from mediocrities.
-The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*
+> *"Great spirits have always found violent opposition from mediocrities.
+The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence."
+-- Albert Einstein*

-> *'Great minds discuss ideas.
+> *"Great minds discuss ideas.
 Average minds discuss events.
-Small minds discuss people.' -- Henry Thomas Buckle*
+Small minds discuss people."
+-- Henry Thomas Buckle*

 Treat haters like toddlers.

 Outliers inspire envy.
 Once they stop talking to you, they start talking about you.
 [Intelligence](chapter_appendix.md#on-intelligence), [wealth](chapter_appendix.md#on-wealth), [ambition](chapter_appendix.md#on-ambition-and-motivation), [fame](chapter_appendix.md#on-fame), [luck](chapter_appendix.md#on-luck), [beauty](chapter_appendix.md#on-beauty), [health](chapter_appendix.md#on-stress-and-health), freedom and a mix of them ([lifestyle](chapter_appendix.md#on-lifestyle)) are the main triggers.

-> *'Remember if people talk behind your back, it only means you are two steps ahead.' -- Fannie Flagg*
+> *"Remember if people talk behind your back, it only means you are two steps ahead."
+-- Fannie Flagg*

-> *'They called her witch because she knew how to heal herself.' -- Te' V. Smith (Here we are, reflections of a God gone mad)*
+> *"They called her witch because she knew how to heal herself."
+-- Te' V. Smith (Here we are, reflections of a God gone mad)*

-> *'Think as you like but behave like others.'
+> *"Think as you like but behave like others.'
-'Never appear too perfect.' -- Robert Greene (38th and 46th laws of power)*
+'Never appear too perfect."
+-- Robert Greene (38th and 46th laws of power)*

-> *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*
+> *"If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut."
+-- Albert Einstein*

-> *'Success makes so many people hate you.
+> *"Success makes so many people hate you.
 I wish it wasn’t that way.
-It would be wonderful to enjoy success without seeing envy in the eyes of those around you.' -- Marilyn Monroe*
+It would be wonderful to enjoy success without seeing envy in the eyes of those around you."
+-- Marilyn Monroe*

 When people criticize your life they are speaking about their fears and limitations not yours.
 Only take advice from [those achieving what you want to achieve](chapter_3_action.md##on-feedback-and-mentorship).
 Ignore and be flattered by the rest.
 Never hate people who are jealous of you.
 Respect their jealousy, they think that you’re better than them.

-> *'The dogs bark but the caravan moves on.' -- Arab proverb*
+> *"The dogs bark but the caravan moves on."
+-- Arab proverb*

-> *'It is not greed that drives the world, but envy.' -- Warren Buffet*
+> *"It is not greed that drives the world, but envy."
+-- Warren Buffet*

 ### On blindspots

 However beware of blindspots, not all criticism is envy.
 When somebody says something bad about you, is negativity.
 When everyone says it, is advice.

-> *'Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.' -- Ralph Waldo Emerson*
+> *"Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted."
+-- Ralph Waldo Emerson*